RamenVentures/Operating-Manual/README.md

 	- Major Supplier Agreements
 	- Major Customer Agreements
 	- Major Partnership Agreements
-5. Three (3) latest investor update emails
+5. Three (3) most recent investor update emails
-6. Contact info for a few reference customers.

 #### Next Steps
 **If there are no red flags**, we invest and [start helping](#how-we-help-our-portfolio-companies).